 - Human Resource Management

-Any of these master’s degree options would be appropriate for the following jobs, among many other management and executive level jobs:
+Any of these master’s degree options would be appropriate for the following positions, among many other management and executive level jobs:

 - Director of Human Resources